arminbiere/lidrup-check/README.md

-# Incremental DRUP Checker
+# Linear Incremental DRUP Checker

-This is a proof checker for incremental DRUP.
+This is a proof checker for the linear incremental DRUP proof format.

 Run `configure && make test` to configure, compile and test `idrup-check`.